dankfarrik3214/ios_xe_ztp/README.md

 ## Setup

 ### HTTP Server
-Change the following line in the ztp.py script towards your ZTP server:rver:
+Change the following line in the ztp.py script towards your ZTP server
 ```
 http_server = 'x.x.x.x'
 ```

-here x is the IP address of your server.
+x.x.x.x is the IP address of your server.
 This can also be its hostname, as long as DNS is working with the DHCP offer.

 ### Logging
 It's also possible to turn logging on or off.
 By default, it's on.
 To change this, change the boolean on this line in the ztp.py script.